kphenix/brightspot-vagrant-bootstrap/README.md

 $ mvn clean install
 ```

-Navigate back to the Root and run `vagrant up` t to start the project locally:
+Navigate back to the Root (where the VagrantFile is) and run `vagrant up` to start the project locally:

 ```
 $ vagrant up